Autodesk Subscriptions | Three Ways To Buy | Autodesk

 The following troubleshooting tips can help eliminate errors you might encounter using the Autodesk store:

-Place separate orders – You may get an error if you combine different product licence types or term lengths in the same order.
-Place separate orders for each product type or Subscription term.
+Place separate orders–You may get an error if you combine different product license types or term lengths in the same order.
+Place separate orders for each product type or subscription term.

 If you're still having issues, contact our support specialists for help.